A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Type Ia Supernovae

-We compare our results with a similar SN Ia models described in \citet{Ambwani1988}.
+We compare our results with a similar SN Ia model described in \citet{Ambwani1988}.
 For their Chandrasekhar mass white dwarf model with $\sim 1.2$--$1.3~M_{\odot}$ ejecta with $0.6~M_{\odot}~^{56}$Ni, they observe strong lines in 511, 847 and 1238 keV, with the 1038 keV line being slightly weaker.
 The relative strength of these lines are consistent with theirs.
 The ``step-like'' pattern across the strong lines above and the power-law like decay of count rate beyond 1238 keV are also well reproduced.
-We also compare in the same figure the W7 model at Day 25 calculated in \cite{Milne2004}.
-Their spectra is scaled up accordingly for comparison.
+We also compare in the same figure the W7 model at Day 25 calculated in \cite{Milne2004} in the figure.
+Their spectra is scaled up accordingly by aligning the strongest line.
 Their results agree very much with ours including the line strength and width.
 Below 400 keV their scattering background shows a higher count than our models.
-In Section \ref{sec:discussion} we show that the composition-dependence of the scattering cross section for photoelectric absorption affects the spectral slope at low energy ($\sim 100$--$400$ keV).
+In Section \ref{sec:discussion} we show that the our generalized model for the scattering cross section for photoelectric absorption can reproduce the classical 3-element model described in \citet{Ambwani1988}.